TV Meteorologist

 If a tsunami hits the west coast of america in winter , would it effect moisture in the air for the entire county and produce another snowstorm like "jonas"?

-Asked by Zac almost 9 years ago
+Asked by Zac over 9 years ago

 Hi, Zac.
 No you would need to convert that water to vapor to move it across the country.